Achievable logoAchievable logo

 A phrase that gives information that’s not essential to a sentence; it often comes after the word “which” on the ACT English test

-Therefore, like most sentence interruptions, we would have a comma before the “which.”
-Additionally, if that phrase ends before the end of the sentence, we would have a comma to close it.
+Because a nonrestrictive phrase is an interruption, you typically put a comma before “which.”
+If the phrase ends before the end of the sentence, you also use a comma to close it.

 Example